 Foundational to the degree of Master of Business Administration is a thorough understanding and wise application of cost management and contemporary management techniques.
 No manager can consistently manage effectively or efficiently produce long-run success in a business organization without this knowledge and ability.
 Cost management information provides the information the manager needs to develop and implement strategies crucial to the long-run competitive success of the firm.

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 2 Discussion Board Forums, each spanning 2 modules/weeks.
-In the first module/week, the student will submit a thread of 200–400 words directly addressing the forum prompt.
-The student will also submit his or her thread via a SafeAssign submission link, which will check the level of originality in the thread.
-In the following module/week, the student will submit a meaningful reply of 200–350 words to a classmate’s thread.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 2 Discussions, each spanning 2 modules.
+In the first module, the student will submit a thread of 400–650 words directly addressing the discussion prompt.
+In the following module, the student will submit a meaningful reply of 350–400 words to a classmate’s thread.
 All posts must contain references to the textbooks and scholarly journal articles and adhere to current APA format.

-The student will submit 2 Individual Learning Projects.
+The student will submit 2 Learning Project Assignments.
 The first project requires the analysis and evaluation of an organization.
+This project must be at least 5 pages, excluding the 2 charts.
 The second project is a research paper that explores a contemporary management technique and applies it to the organization evaluated in the first project.
+This paper must be 15 double-spaced pages.
 Both projects must adhere to current APA format.

-The student will complete 3 exams based on the Reading & Study material for the assigned modules/weeks.
-The exams will be open-book/open-notes and contain 50 multiple-choice and true/false questions.
-The student will have 2 hours and 30 minutes to complete each exam.
-Some of the questions will be computational in nature; however, all will require the student to analyze, synthesize, and apply the Reading & Study material in order to produce the correct answer.
-Thus, despite the exams being open-book/open-notes, the student will not necessarily be able to find the exact answers in the Reading & Study material.
+The student will complete 3 quizzes based on the Learn material for the assigned modules.
+The quizzes will be open-book/open-notes and contain 50 multiple-choice and true/false questions.
+The student will have 2 hours and 30 minutes to complete each quiz.
+Some of the questions will be computational in nature; however, all will require the student to analyze, synthesize, and apply the Learn material in order to produce the correct answer.
+Thus, despite the quizzes being open-book/open-notes, the student will not necessarily be able to find the exact answers in the Learn material.